signalwerk/fontstep/readme.md

 ## fontstep.py
-fontstep is a little python-script to run some build-steps in fontlab for deploying fonts
+fontstep is a little python-script to run some build-steps in FontLab for deploying fonts

-### Actions you can controll:
+### Actions you can control:

-* copysave - creats a copy of the font with a new name
+* copysave - creates a copy of the font with a new name
 * metric - set metrics according to other glyphs
 * delete - delete sepecific glyphs
-* decompose - decompose and remove overlapas
+* decompose - decompose and remove overlaps
 * copy - copy specific glyphs
 * autoUnicode - auto unicode the whole font
 * unicode - set unicode-point with UID attribute
-* copysave - creats a copy of the font with a new name
+* copysave - creates  a copy of the font with a new name
 * saveTTF - save the current font as TrueType-Font (TTF)
 * saveOTF - save the current font as OpenType-Font (CFF)
 * saveJSON - save some information about the current font as JSON